Ritvikdsouza/delta-demo/README.md

 # delta-demo
-this is an demo repository for git and git hub class
+this is an demo repository for git and git hub class.